BinaryTarget

 directory(COLLECT_SOURCES_BY_POLICY

-PUBLIC_HEADERS_SEPARATED on "${CMAKE_SOURCE_DIR}/include/mylib"
+PUBLIC_HEADERS_SEPARATED true "${CMAKE_SOURCE_DIR}/include/mylib"

-SRC_DIR "${CMAKE_SOURCE_DIR}/src"
+PRIVATE_SOURCE_DIR "${CMAKE_SOURCE_DIR}/src"

-PUBLIC_HEADER_DIR public_headers_dir
+PUBLIC_HEADER_DIR public_header_dir

 PUBLIC_HEADER_FILES public_headers

-PRIVATE_HEADER_DIR private_headers_dir
+PRIVATE_HEADER_DIR private_header_dir

 PRIVATE_HEADER_FILES private_headers